 For those patients who cannot or do not want to travel to England for our non-surgical treatment for pectus carinatum, pectus excavatum and any associated rib flaring; we have developed a remote treatment protocol.
 The process will be explained in detail at your initial free virtual consultation with one of our specialist clinicians.

-After some successful trials, we are asking patients to use the Comb App to take scans of their chest wall.
-It must be a 3D scan of your torso with your arms up so you will need somebody to help you, it could be a health professional, a parent or friend.
-The Comb App is free to use for a 10-day period.
+After some successful trials, we are asking patients to use the LOC 3D Scanner App to take scans of their chest wall.
+It must be a 3D scan of your torso with your arms up so you will need somebody to help you, it could be a health professional, a parent or a friend.

 When we have confirmed that the scans are good, another video chat will be arranged as we need some additional measurements in order to design and manufacture your bespoke brace(s).
 For this, you will need to have a tape measure on hand.

 Once you have received your brace, we will arrange another video chat so that we can go through the fitting process and describe how to use the brace(s).
 You will also be sent a link for the online yoga classes that you should take part in as part of the treatment protocol.

 |LOCpectus Treatment Contract||£1800|

 |Vacuum Bell Treatment||£720|